SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/DomManagerInformationEventSettings.md

 # DomManagerInformationEventSettings

-This settings object currently only contains a boolean to enable information events.
+This settings object currently only contains a boolean to enable information events (supported from DataMiner 10.1.3/10.2.0 onwards).

 When this is enabled, an information event (on parameter 64646 with name "DOM Manager info") is generated for every create, update, and delete action for a [DomInstance](xref:DomInstance), [DomDefinition](xref:DomDefinition), [DomTemplate](xref:DomTemplate), or [SectionDefinition](xref:DOM_SectionDefinition).
 By default, this is disabled.